 9 And after his death they all put crowns upon themselves; so did their sons after them many years: and evils were multiplied in the earth.

-10 And there came out of them a wicked root Antiochus surnamed Epiphanes, son of Antiochus the king, who had been an hostage at Roma, and he reigned in the hundred and thirty and seventh year of the kingdom of the Greeks.
+10 And there came out of them a wicked root Antiochus surnamed Epiphanes, son of Antiochus the sovereign, who had been a hostage at Roma, and he reigned in the hundred and thirty and seventh year of the kingdom of the Greeks.

 11 In those days went there out of Yisra’el wicked men, who persuaded many, saying, “Let us go and make a covenant with the heathen that are round about us: for since we departed from them we have had much sorrow.”¹